-My name is Micaela Baranello and I'm a doctoral candidate in musicology at Princeton.
-My dissertation is on twentieth-century Viennese operetta, but when I can I go to the opera quite a bit and have always enjoyed writing reviews.
+My name is Micaela Baranello and I am a musicologist.
+I recently finished my PhD at Princeton and I'm currently Visiting Assistant Professor of Music at Swarthmore College, just outside Philadelphia.
+I'm a specialist in Viennese operetta and the works of Richard Strauss, but when I can I go to whatever opera I can find and I have always enjoyed writing reviews.
 While I hope my writing here is informative, and my perspective is unavoidably that of a historian, I consider my voice here primarily critical rather than musicological.

 I particularly like writing about Baroque opera, Wagner, Strauss, and Regietheater.
 I've written this blog through a year of archival research in Vienna, a publishing internship in Munich (fun with critical editions), and a lot of time living in New Jersey.
 Most of my non-blog writing is scholarly, but I've also contributed to the New York Times Arts and Leisure section and occasionally write program notes.
-I also sometimes work as a stage manager, including the Princeton University Opera Theater's productions of Il ritorno d'Ulisse in patria and Albert Herring.
-I got my start in journalism as an undergraduate at the fine establishment known as the Swarthmore College Daily Gazette, where I was on the editorial board for three years (including a stint as Arts Editor).
+I recently worked as a dramaturg for the Bard Music Festival, and I also sometimes work as a stage manager, including the Princeton University Opera Theater's productions of Il ritorno d'Ulisse in patria and Albert Herring.
 You can see my scholarly work here.

 Follow me on Academia.edu